bonitasoft/bonita-doc/md/user-authentication-overview.md

 This session is created by the application server and corresponds to one user.

-**The Bonita BPM Engine session**
+**The Bonita Engine session**

 See [APISession](https://github.com/bonitasoft/bonita-engine/blob/${varVersion}.0/bpm/bonita-api/bonita-common-api/src/main/java/org/bonitasoft/engine/session/APISession.java)
 class.
-This session is created by Bonita BPM Engine on the Bonita BPM Portal request, when the user submits a login page.
+This session is created by Bonita Engine on the Bonita Portal request, when the user submits a login page.

 **Session expiration**

-If the Engine session has expired and the user tries to reach one of the Bonita BPM Portal pages, an exception will be raised.
-Bonita BPM Portal will catch this exception, invalidate the HTTP session and redirect the user to the login page.
+If the Engine session has expired and the user tries to reach one of the Bonita Portal pages, an exception will be raised.
+Bonita Portal will catch this exception, invalidate the HTTP session and redirect the user to the login page.

-**Note:** The Bonita BPM Engine default session duration is one hour (default value defined in [SessionServiceImpl](https://github.com/bonitasoft/bonita-engine/blob/${varVersion}.0/services/bonita-session/bonita-session-impl/src/main/java/org/bonitasoft/engine/session/impl/SessionServiceImpl.java)).
+**Note:** The Bonita Engine default session duration is one hour (default value defined in [SessionServiceImpl](https://github.com/bonitasoft/bonita-engine/blob/${varVersion}.0/services/bonita-session/bonita-session-impl/src/main/java/org/bonitasoft/engine/session/impl/SessionServiceImpl.java)).
 You can configure a different session duration by editing the `bonita.tenant.session.duration` property in `bonita-tenant-community-custom.properties`.
 Specify the duration in milliseconds.

-If the HTTP session has expired, Bonita BPM Portal will redirect the user to the authentication page.
-The Bonita BPM Engine session associated with the HTTP session that has just expired will remain active until it reaches the inactivity timeout.
+If the HTTP session has expired, Bonita Portal will redirect the user to the authentication page.
+The Bonita Engine session associated with the HTTP session that has just expired will remain active until it reaches the inactivity timeout.
 A **cron job** takes care of cleaning up inactive Engine sessions.